 Landshypotek's co-operative form of association means that most of the Group's profit is used for refunds and interest on contribution capital to the members of the Association.
-SEK 166.9 (183.4) of the year's operating profit of SEK 267.0 (241.5) reverts back to the members of the Association.

 Refunds are computed as a certain percentage of regular interest payments to Landshypotek AB.
 Seventy percent of the refund is set aside as individual contribution capital in the Association until the amount of the contribution reaches 8 percent of loan principal.
 The remainder is paid out in cash.